Saniya Sethi

 Discover

-I created some assumptions and questions to outline the focus of my research and understood that I need to clarify these opinions to
+I created some assumptions and questions to outline the focus of my research.
+I understood that I needed to clarify these opinions to ensure I empathised with my users' pain points.

 Initial Assumptions + Questions